meganbyrne8/garden-model/README.md

 ## Overview

-_**Garden Modeling** is a full-stack web app that uses Rails and React in order to create a full CRUD app to manage gardens for those who want to plant them.
-From mulching to sowing and planting, this application will hopefully allow users to stay organized and remove complexity that comes with planting each individual seed or bulb, and allows users to keep all relevant information in one place._
+_**Garden Modeling** is a full-stack web app that uses Ruby on Rails and React in order to manage gardens for those who want to plant them.
+From mulching to sowing and planting, this application will allow users to stay organized and allow users to keep all relevant information in one place instead of searching for each plant's needs individually._

 <br>

 ## MVP

-_The **Garden Modeling** MVP will allow users to create accounts, save items to their accounts, and edit, update, and add notes to their own Garden Nursery planners._
+_The **Garden Modeling** MVP will allow users to create accounts, save items to their accounts, and edit, update, and add notes to their own Garden Nursery planners.
+It will also allow other users to see the plants we host information for on the site._

 <br>